lavaorg/telex/docs/TEMPLATE_PATTERN.md

 #### Field Templates

-The field keyword tells Telegraf to give the metric that field name.
+The field keyword tells Telex to give the metric that field name.
 So the following template:

 ```toml